tmarois/alpaca-php-sdk/README.md

 # Alpaca Trading PHP SDK

-This package acts as the PHP SDK for the [Alpaca API](https://docs.alpaca.markets/).
+This package acts as the PHP SDK for the [Alpaca Trading API](https://docs.alpaca.markets/).

 ## Installation